 When Fesic murmured, "That's a lot of fish." the Count said, "That's a lot of a lot of things.
-But we feel it is needed, as we need to make sure this technology does not get off world.
-Additionally, we need to see if we can back-trace it to find out where it came from?
+But we feel it is needed, as we must make sure this technology doesn't get off world.
+We also need to see if we can back-trace it, to find out where it came from?
 Because..."
-At this point, it looked as if the Count was literally out of words to describe what he needed to say.
+At this point, it looked as if the Count was literally out of words to describe what he wanted to say.
 But he continued, "Who the fuck runs an import/export through that kind of an AI?"
 Aali jumped in first, saying, "We wondered that too."
-Terin asked if they'd talked to the police lieutenant and captain and was told they were in Imperial custody already.
+Terin asked if they'd talked to the police Lieutenant and Captain, and was told they were in Imperial custody already.
 When Munarshu asked, "And what do they have to say about it?" the Count said, "Nothing you need to be concerned with at the moment."
-This, again, reminded Munarshu he was a very small wheel in this machine, there to provide data.
+This, again, reminded Munarshu he was a very small wheel in this machine, there to answer questions.

-Once the two men agreed to tell what they could, the rest of the crew were told to relax and enjoy the lounge as much as they could.
-At the same time, Munarshu and Terin were led to another compartment aboard the yacht where they did everything from sitting with an artist and describing the android to intense and repetitive questioning.
-There was as little stress as could be controlled and both men were given food and drink and time to recall as they needed.
+The two men agreed to tell what they could, and the rest of the crew were told to relax and enjoy the lounge as much as they could.
+At the same time, Munarshu and Terin were led to another compartment aboard the yacht, where they did everything from sitting with an artist and describing the android to intense and repetitive questioning.
+There was as little stress as could be controlled and both men were given food, drink and time to recall as they needed.
 Of course, at every single phase of the process there were two armed guards present, standing and staring at the wall.
-They appeared to be concentrating very much on not intruding on the process as the Count brought every resource to bear in getting to what Terin and Munarshu had experienced.
+They appeared to be concentrating very much on not intruding on the process while the Count brought every resource to bear in getting to what Terin and Munarshu had experienced.

-Because he was not an engineer, Terin's interviews had lasted less time than Munarshu's.
-The Count also returned once Munarshu was back with the crew and he thanked them and the crew for their cooperation.
+Because he wasn't an engineer, Terin's interviews had taken less time than Munarshu's.
+The Count also returned after Munarshu rejoined the crew, and thanked them and the crew for their cooperation.
 He also made sure they understood that the issue was completely classified.
-And since they were part of a very small and completely controlled number of people who knew about it, any leaks would result in a hunt that would certainly take them down.
-When Munarshu pointed out that there was the chance the company itself was involved and that they had more offices, the Count happily said, "Oh, we're aware of that." in a tone which suggested they did not want to know what would come next.
-And it suggested ships had already been dispatched.
+Since they were part of a very small and completely controlled number of people who knew about it, any leaks would result in a hunt that would certainly take them down.
+When Munarshu pointed out that there was the chance the company itself was involved and that they had more offices, the Count happily said, "Oh, we're aware of that."
+His tone suggested they didn't want to know what would come next And it suggested ships had already been dispatched.

 When Terin again said he was glad to help out, the Count stressed that they were the only people involved who were testifying "willingly" on the subject and they needed corroboration of certain facts.
 At that point, Munarshu turned to Rol and said, "Sir Rol, perhaps you can get the others to tell what they know?"
 The Count asked "What others?" in a suddenly concerned tone and Munarshu told the Count Rol might be able to make the other's detained talk.
 When the Count asked what properties Rol had that would make someone surrender information, Munarshu simply said, "He keeps claiming he has ways of making people talk."
 The Count just smiled and said, "I have people who can make people talk.
 I have people who specialize in making people tap dance while they're singing."

-When Terin and Munarshu talked about the questioning, Terin made it very clear his process more or less matched Munarshu's except that he could not answer technical questions.
-Once back at the platform, the captain greeted them and offered the tour of his vessel again.
+When Terin and Munarshu talked about the questioning, Terin made it very clear his process more or less matched Munarshu's except that he couldn't answer technical questions.
+Back at the platform, the Captain greeted them and offered the tour of his vessel again.
 And the crew enthusiastically accepted the offer.
-The offered tour would take only two hours because they had access to command level transports and no one got in the way of the captain and his party.
-Still, the vessel was large enough that they spent significant amounts of time moving from compartment to compartment as they visited key sections of the ship's engineering, command spaces and select representative compartments to give a better idea of life aboard.
+The tour would take only two hours because they had access to command level transports and no one got in the way of the Captain and his party.
+Still, the vessel was large enough they spent significant amounts of time moving from compartment to compartment as they visited key sections of the ship's engineering, command spaces and select representative compartments to give a better idea of life aboard.
 He even offered them dinner in the officer's mess, which they enjoyed as the crew met with the vessel's senior officers.
 Finally, they loaded onto the cutter and headed back into orbit.

 By 8:30pm, the crew were back aboard the ship and Mikah saw there were messages on the comms.
-When she checked, at least one of them was from an Imperial Navy command.
+Checking at least one, she saw it was from an Imperial Navy command.
 Checking the message, Mikah found it contained encrypted files for both Sir Terin and Munarshu.
 They were all thumb-print secured and the two were to receive their individual files in private, unencrypt them, read through them to confirm their veracity, thumb-print sign them, re-encrypt them and send them back to the naval account.
 When they went directly into their staterooms and got to work, each of the men found the documents were extremely detailed.
-Many of the details they included were things that were amazingly detailed and some things Munarshu didn't even recall having said, but must have as they were recorded.
+Many of the details they included were things that were amazingly detailed and some things Munarshu didn't even recall having said, but must have since they were written there.

-At a certain point, he assumed they added in details they'd gotten from others they were "questioning".
+At a certain point, Munarshu assumed they added in details they'd gotten from others they were "questioning".
 Even room dimensions were included, showing that the investigators must have measured the crap out of the office space and included that data into the men's descriptions.
 As they each spent an hour working on the paperwork, most of the other crew relaxed and watched the news.
 Still, when Emkir said, "Let's get out of these glad rags!" everyone agreed and there was a general run to the staterooms to change into more relaxing clothes.
 Zimzod, who found his robes comfortable, simply stowed his weapons.
-Once he finished and sent his paperwork, Munarshu racked out.
+Finished and having sent his paperwork, Munarshu racked out.
 Eventually everyone was sleeping or watching vids in the lounge.
-Thursday, 327 1112: 10 pm Where everyone is at the end of the session:
+Thursday, 327-1112: 10 pm Where everyone is at the end of the session: